notice4thomas/mws-restaurant/README.md

  - `style` - All the css styles

 ## Overview and notes
-The project is currently in **Stage 2**, which means that it fully responsive, hopefully, accessible and has a good offline experience, in addition, it currently has a consistent score of 78/100/93 on the lighthouse audits: Performance/WPA/A11y
+The project is currently in **Stage 3** and complies with the stage 3 rubic:

-Other than trying to meet the Requirements for this stage, I also tried to improve the UI, and use the latest CSS and JS tech when possible, but there are still some improvements needed in that area.
+1. Fully Responsive - **DONE**
+2. Fully accessible - **DONE**
+3. Pages that were visited are fully accesible offline: **DONE**
+4. Lighthohuse audits score(consistently) over 90: **DONE**

-I intentionally didn't use any polyfills for new features, I intended it to be used in new browsers.
+NOTE: I intentionally didn't use any polyfills for new features, I intended it to be used in new browsers.